rvcgeeks/rvc-symbiote/README.md

 # Rvc Reverse shell

-A script for creating a everse shell tunnel for linux servers Not actual rsh that uses RCE for injecting the RSH vulnerability.
+A script for creating a reverse shell tunnel for linux servers Not actual rsh that uses RCE for injecting the RSH vulnerability.

 ![demo image](demo.jpg)